After all the hassle you’ve been through with the legal system, now you face the hurdle of getting a job. You know that won’t be easy.

-- Disney Application
+- Understanding the Disney Application Process

-- Disney Background Check
+- What to Know About the Disney Background Check

 - Can You Run a Background Check on Yourself?

 - What to Do if You Fail the Disney Background Check

 Does Disney Hire Felons?

 It depends on what source you consult as to whether or not Disney hires felons.
 There is no policy for hiring felons indicated on the company website, so this remains a question at this point.

 Disney keeps a low profile on all of its hiring policies and reveals little about this.